rufflabs/defenselab/README.md

 The Windows VM's and SQL Server 2016 are installed using Evaluation licenses.
 This allows you to destroy and rebuild the lab once the evaluation licenses expire.

-This lab is currently a work in progress, see the To Do section below for the current list of items I intend to update.
+This lab is currently a work in progress, see GitHub Issues to track current enhancement ideas and issues with the lab.

 **Note:** This lab works best with VirtualBox.
 I tried some Vagrant boxes that supported VMware Workstation or Hyper-V but they were not nearly as reliable and predictable as the Virtaulbox counterparts.

-**I highly recommend using VIrtualBox for this lab.**
+**I highly recommend using VIrtualBox for this lab.** The supplied `Vagrantfile` is only configured for VirtualBox providers.

 ## Setup and Usage
 You will need to have the following pre-requisites to build this lab: